Discover a yoga teachers top picks for the best yoga towels! Yoga towels for hot yoga, sweaty hands, and even yin yoga!

-- SUPER SOFT & ABSORBENT - Perfect Towel for those sweaty sessions of bikram / hot yoga where you need to absorb your sweat to stay in pose and...
+- SUPER SOFT & ABSORBENT - The BEST yoga towel for those sweaty sessions of bikram / hot yoga where you need to absorb your sweat to stay in pose and...

 - PERFECT FIT & PREMIUM QUALITY - This high quality, odorless, durable, non-slip microfiber towel is perfectly sized (68" x 24") to place on top of any...

 - MULTI-PURPOSE - Bring it everywhere!
 It's super lightweight, easy to pack, and dries fast - perfect for pilates, exercise classes, the gym, showering,...

 The Heathyoga towel is a good option if you need a no slip towel that’s latex free and comes in eye-catching designs.
 This mat has corner pockets and comes with a free spritz bottle so you can spray it down for even better grip.